 For Caregivers: Preventing Another StrokeHaving had a stroke, your loved one is at higher risk of having another.
 Medication, exercise, and diet are keys to reducing this risk.
 Your loved one needs to be active each day now.
 Walking is a good way to get daily exercise.
 You might also ask the doctor to refer you to a dietitian.
 This specialist in nutrition can help you reduce many common risk factors for stroke.
 Quitting smoking is also critical to reduce risk of stroke.
 Talk with your loved one about quitting smoking.
 Ask his or her healthcare provider for help.

-Keep pill doses in a divided tray.
+- Keep pill doses in a divided tray.
 A pill box can help.

-Reducing the Risk of Stroke
+Reducing the risk of stroke

 Many factors that increase the risk of stroke can be reduced.
 Your loved one's doctor and a dietitian can advise ways to:

-Lower high blood pressure
+- Lower high blood pressure

-Control heart disease
+- Control heart disease

-Lose excess weight
+- Lose excess weight

-If your loved one suddenly has any of the problems below, call 911 immediately for emergency medical help.
+If your loved one suddenly has any of the problems below, call 911 immediately for emergency medical help: